-OV Don't blur (default)
+- OV Don't blur (default) - 1V Blur

-1V Blur

-Example: Blur Image Off (OV):
+Example of Blur Image Off (0V):

-Blur Image On (1V):
+Example of Blur Image On (1V):

 W - Histogram Ship

 A histogram gives a quick picture of the tonal range of an image, or key type.
 A low-key image has detail concentrated in the shadows; a high-key image has detail concentrated in the highlights; and an average-key image has detail concentrated in the midtones.
 This modifier ships the histogram for an image.